nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </tr>
 <tr><td colspan="4">Overall, the team agreed that using a randomly generated hash was definitely
 the most elegant way of handling file naming.
-Furthermore, the tradeoffs are almost negligible as duplicate filenames can be easily handled by generating a new hash a unique filename is obtained.</td></tr>
+Furthermore, the tradeoffs are almost negligible as duplicate filenames can be easily handled by generating a new hash until a unique filename is obtained.</td></tr>
 </table>

 ### \[Proposed\] Undo/redo feature